Photo of Ben Duke

 Ben Duke

-Ben Duke advises and advocates for insurance policyholders in a broad range of complex litigation, arbitration and other matters involving all types of insurance, from general liability to D&O, professional liability, fidelity bond, and other specialized coverages.
+Ben Duke represents insurance policyholders in a broad range of complex litigation, arbitration, and advisory matters involving all types of insurance, from general liability to D&O, professional liability, fidelity bond, rep-and-warranty and other specialized coverages.
+Ben has helped clients in the financial services, technology, pharmaceutical and other industries recover hundreds of millions of dollars in insurance for a wide range of third-party liabilities and first-party losses.

 Cyber insurers commonly require insureds to complete detailed applications, often including extensive technical disclosure and risk self-assessments.
 The complaint recently filed by the insurer in Columbia Casualty Co. v.
 Cottage Health System illustrates the pitfalls in these requirements.